How does this work?

 We would prefer applications to remain in one category.
 However, we accept that in some situations, an application may be spread across categories to support a particular student.
 The application form gives you the opportunity to select a primary category that best fits your project, along with any sub-categories that your project may fit into.

-At present, there are two application closing dates each year.
+At present, there is only one application closing date per year.
 However, the grants are offered subject to funding being available.
 Please check this page for current closing dates.

 Please check this page for current project dates.